-A switch-board for working from a main supply is illustrated in Fig. 17.
-Such a switch-board is usually provided with a lamp for illuminating the board, an ampèremeter for measuring the current passing into the primary of the coil, a voltmeter (if a shunt resistance be used) for measuring the potential of the primary, a main switch, safety fuses, adjustable crank handles for cutting out part of the resistance in order to enable more current to be passed into the coil, and a commutator for reversing the direction of flow of current into the primary and connecting terminals.
+A complete switch-board, as Fig. 19, for use with the mercury interrupter, is usually provided with a lamp for illuminating the board, an ampèremeter for registering the current passing into the primary of the coil, a voltmeter (if a shunt resistance be used) for measuring the potential at the primary, a double starting switch which places the motor in circuit before the coil and cuts off the coil circuit before the motor circuit is broken, safety fuses, a main switch, rheostat handles and studs for regulating the motor and coil resistances, commutator for reversing the direction of flow into the primary, connecting terminals, etc.